I Lost 7kg in a month following a keto diet…

 Lots of people think that lifting weights will make them look BULKY…but this could not be further from the truth, especially if you are in a calorie deficit.
 The only time you’ll get bulky is if you eat too many calories and lift heavy weights for years – most people never get to this point, so don’t worry!

-I’d recommend trying to build up your strength by doing exercises like: squats, bent over rows, deadlifts, push ups, plank, crunches, lunges etc. By improving your strength in these exercises you’ll notice your body shape start to change in no time (usually within 2-4 weeks – providing you do everything correctly!).
+I’d recommend trying to build up your strength by doing exercises like squats, bent over rows, deadlifts, push-ups, plank, crunches, lunges, etc. By improving your strength in these exercises you’ll notice your body shape starts to change in no time (usually within 2-4 weeks – providing you do everything correctly!).

 #2 Low Intensity Cardio

 The other form of exercise that I’d recommend whilst going keto is Low-Intensity Cardio.
 This is basically things like walking, and moving more during the day.

 It’s basically the opposite of HIIT training (High-Intensity Interval Training) where instead of going all out and not being able to breathe…

 It’s really just about moving more at lower intensities.
 For example, taking the stairs more at work, or even walking/cycling to work, doing more jobs around the house (gardening, washing up, painting, decorating, etc), being more active with kids i.e. take them to the park more and play football, etc.

 Something that I’d highly recommend investing in alongside your keto meal plan would be a Fitbit, they’re a great device to use to track your overall steps for the day, as well as allowing you to monitor other important health markers, things like sleep, water intake, exercise, and food consumption.
 To read more about my thoughts on Fitbit’s check out this post I wrote – click here.